Jubilee (2000 film): Reception

 Jubilee was received positively in New Zealand, but had lacklustre performance at the box office, limiting its international distribution prospects.
 In a 2001 interview, Hurst said he felt the distribution issue had been "very badly handled" and was unsure why the film "got buried".

 Peter Calder of The New Zealand Herald gave Jubilee a 3/5 rating, praising Curtis' performance and the ability of Narbey's cinematography to "capture the essence of small-town New Zealand", but felt that the ending was "overwrought and dragged out", concluding "there are some clunkingly portentous lines, but it's a thoroughly satisfying slice of local life and lots of feelgood fun."

 Accolades

 For his performance as Billy, Curtis won Best Actor at the 2000 Nokia New Zealand Film Awards.
 John McKay also won Best Contribution to a Soundtrack for his work on the film.
-Jubilee was also nominated in several other categories, including Best Screenplay, Best Cinematography, and Best Original Music, with Ahipene also a finalist for Best Supporting Actor.
+Jubilee was also nominated in several other categories, including Best Screenplay, Best Cinematography, and Best Original Music.
+Ahipene was also a finalist for Best Supporting Actor.